Stability of Correction Procedure via Reconstruction With Summation-by-Parts Operators for Burgers' Equation Using a Polynomial Chaos Approach: Stability in the Semidiscrete Setting

+The vector $\vecfnum = \bigl( f^{\mathrm{num}, e}_L, f^{\mathrm{num}, e}_R \bigr)$ contains the numerical fluxes of the left and right hand side of the element $e$, which gives a common flux on the boundary using values from both neighbouring elements.
+Indeed, interpolating the numerical solution in the $e$-th element to the left and right hand side yields the values $u^{(e)}_L$ and $u^{(e)}_R$, respectively.
+The numerical flux $f^{\mathrm{num}, e}_L = f^{\mathrm{num}, e-1}_R$ between the elements $e-1$ and $e$ is computed using the values $u(-) = u_R^{(e-1)}$ at the right boundary of cell $e-1$ and $u(+) = u_L^{(e)}$ at the left boundary of cell $e$, as visualised in \autoref{fig:num-fluxes}.
+For simplification, if the upper index of the element does not generate misunderstanding, it will be omitted.

-where the restriction matrix $\mat{R}$ performs interpolation to the boundary.
-The numerical flux $\vecfnum$ computes a common flux on the boundary using values from both neighbouring elements.
-With respect to a chosen basis, the scalar product approximating the $\L^2$ scalar product is represented by a matrix $\mat{M}$ and integration with respect to the outer normal by $\mat{B}$.
+With respect to a chosen basis, the scalar product approximating the $\L^2$ scalar product is represented by a matrix $\mat{M}$ and integration with respect to the outer normal by $\mat{B} = \diag{-1,1}$.
 Finally, all operators are introduced and they have to fulfil the SBP property

 in order to mimic integration by parts on a discrete level